Get set for the fresher life

 Learn to cook

-There's a mild kind of hedonism to buying takeaway every night ("hmmm, shall I cook a healthy and nutritious noodle dish or just go Dominos again?
-DOMINOS!) - but overdo the Deliveroo and you're going to burn through your student loan pretty fast.
+There's a mild kind of hedonism to buying takeaway every night ("hmmm, shall I cook a healthy and nutritious noodle dish or just order pizza again?
+PIZZA!") - but overdo the Deliveroo and you're going to burn through your student loan pretty fast.

 You need to master some quick and easy dishes so you can keep yourself alive without spending a fortune.
 If your current signature dish is peanut butter on toast, that means it's time to get practising.
 There are hundreds of ideas in the TSR recipe book - pick a few and try them out over the summer to get your skills up.

-Hannah, a third-year English literature student at UEA, says: "Ask your folks to write out your favourite recipes.
+Hannah, who studied English literature at UEA, says: "Ask your folks to write out your favourite recipes.
 Being able to recreate some home cooking can help with homesickness and the strangeness of your new life until you settle in.
 A recipe for a good group meal is also a way to win over new flatmates."